MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 For Azure SQL Database, you can create a support ticket to have this trace flag enabled at the subscription level but not the server level.

-#### Q5: Will running the legacy CE prevent me from getting access to new features?
+#### Q5: Will running with the legacy CE prevent me from getting access to new features?

 Even with LEGACY_CARDINALITY_ESTIMATION enabled, you'll still get access to the latest functionality included with the version of SQL Server and the associated database compatibility level.
 For example, a database with LEGACY_CARDINALITY_ESTIMATION enabled running at database compatibility level 140 on SQL Server 2017 can still benefit from the [adaptive query processing](/sql/relational-databases/performance/adaptive-query-processing) feature family.

 #### Q6: When will the legacy CE go out of support?

-We don't have plans to stop supporting Microsoft legacy CE at this point.
+We don't have plans to stop supporting the legacy CE at this point.
 However, future cardinality estimator-related improvements and fixes are centered around more recent versions of the CE.

 #### Q7: I only have a few queries regressing with the default CE, but most query performance is the same or even improved.
 What should I do?